A7med9870/Blender-Car-Streamliner/README.md

 - **Optional Panels**: Add optional panels for setting up cars for NFS BB modding.

 ## Contributing
-Feel Free to fork, without having to contact beforehand; with later some commancation, i may port it into the main branch for everyone to your part
+- **Feel free to fork**: this repository and start working on your contributions right away!
+You don't need to contact us beforehand.
+After you've made your changes, we encourage you to communicate with us so we can review and potentially merge your work into the main branch, making it available to everyone.
+We appreciate your contributions!